agu3rra/devsecops-workshop/docs/readme.md

 The tutorial does mention a 20 minute wait until some action is perceived, so I'll leave the VM running overnight.
 I saw no Linux Agents detected in Azure Portal.

+---

-**JACKPOT!**: I was missing the linux kind on my Terraform script.
+**JACKPOT!**: I was missing the `Linux` kind on my Terraform script.
 Perhaps it's what was keeping my AMA logs from showing up.
 That and the network rules of course!
 I matched facility names and log levels as the working log to make sure I can now Terraform this stuff. 🤞

 #### Moving logs into Blob Storage
 I'll try to have my data collection rule forward the syslogs I've already seen flowing into Log Analytics Workspace (LAW) into Azure Blob Storage (ABS) directly.